AlexandreDecan/sismic/docs/testing.rst

 In addition to (optional) internal events, a tester is expected to automatically receive a deterministic sequence of the three following events:

- - ``start``: this event is sent when a stable initial state is reached by the tested statechart.
+ - ``start`` -- this event is sent when a stable initial state is reached by the tested statechart.
- - ``stop``: this event is sent when the execution of the tested statechart ends (either because it reaches a final configuration, or no more transition can be processed, or because its execution was interrupted by :py:meth:`~pyss.testing.StateChartTester.stop`, see below).
+ - ``stop`` -- this event is sent when the execution of the tested statechart ends (either because it reaches a final configuration, or no more transition can be processed, or because its execution was interrupted by :py:meth:`~pyss.testing.StateChartTester.stop`, see below).
- - ``step``: this event is sent after the computation and the execution of a :py:class:`~pyss.simulator.MacroStep` in the tested statechart.
+ - ``step`` -- this event is sent after the computation and the execution of a :py:class:`~pyss.simulator.MacroStep` in the tested statechart.